 - If you’re staying at one of the Ko Olina resorts, you’re very close to the Kaena Point Makaha trailhead.

 - For those staying near Haleiwa or in the North Shore, Kaena Point’s Mokuleia trailhead is where you’ll want to start at.

 Visitors staying in Waikiki can still reach Kaena Point, it will just take a bit more planning.
-Pair Kaena Point with a dolphin snorkel from Waianae harbor along the Waianae coast (Makaha) or combine it with a visit to Haleiwa or the North Shore (Mokuleia).
+Pair Kaena Point with a dolphin snorkel from Waianae harbor along the Waianae coast (Makaha) or combine it with a visit to Haleiwa or a drive to Mokuleia.

 Local Tip: I recommend the Mokuleia trailhead for those short on time because you’ll be able to reach Haleiwa in about 20 minutes after the hike and immediately start exploring the North Shore.

 The Manana trail is such a fun hike that most Oahu visitors don’t get a chance to explore.
 The trailhead is at the very top of a long uphill residential road and most of the hike has fantastic views on both sides.
 About 30 – 40 minutes in, you’ll reach a fork in the trail.

 Going left will take you up to the ridge where the view gets even better.
 Going right will take you down to Waimano Falls where there are 2 pools and a waterfall.
 One section of Waimano Falls is even nicknamed “Cardiac Hill” because the uphill return climb can literally take your breath away.